 Also of interest is that Silver City has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Silver City does not have a public transit system used by locals to get to and from work.
+Silver City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Silver City in 2022 was $35,603, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $142,412 for a family of four.
 However, Silver City contains both very wealthy and poor people as well.